ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    capability of the TIPS.
 If the server does not support JSON patch to handle such a case, the server then needs to send a full replacement.

-support-server-push:
-:  The "support-server-push" field specifies whether the given TIPS supports server push.
-If the "support-server-push" field is TRUE, this TIPS will allow a client to start or stop server push.
-If the field is FALSE or not present, this TIPS does not provide server push.

 ## Uses